-Punta Emma m 2617 is a stunning tower overlooking Vajolet and Preuss shelters, well known in reason of some fine and frequently attended classic climbing routes of the Catinaccio Group.
+Punta Emma m 2617 is a stunning tower overlooking Vajolet and Preuss shelters, well known in reason of its fine and frequently attended classic climbing routes of the Catinaccio Group.
 Its location is tightly close to Catinaccio mighty East wall, reason why Punta Emma - despite its attractiveness - is somewhat a bit shadowed.
 The main routes are Piaz Crack, Steger and Fedele.
 This latter provides a rock of good quality and an interesting climbing line, particularly if it's followed the direct variant, offering the opportunity of experience the main various climbing styles of the Dolomites.
 The route takes place on the South-East wall, facing the Gardeccia basin.

 The starting point to climb Punta Emma is the Gardeccia, approachable from the village of Pera di Fassa.